fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

-*What does the following code return?
+*1) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 a = ​‘Hello’
 b = a